 If these numbers sound impossible, remember, the displayed price of tuition does not give you all the info you need to know how much you will actually have to pay for college.
 Many students pay far less than the sticker price after grants, scholarships, and tuition discounts kick in.
 Plus, student loans can make the amount you do have to pay out of pocket feel more doable until after graduation.

-Roanoke College is a private, religious institution, so it has the same tuition for residents of Virginia as it does for residents from other states.
+Roanoke College is a private, religious institution, which means it has the same tuition for students from Virginia as it does for students who live in other states.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Roanoke College is $14,990 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $7,654.
+Room and board at Roanoke College is $15,366 a year.
+This number includes the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Students who do not live on-campus but still want to use the dining facilities can pay for a meal plan.
+The cost of board-only is $7,876.